gregology/gregology.github.io/_posts/2020-03-14-how-to-video-chat.md

 ## Lighting

 Webcams become grainy in low light.
 Use scattered lighting like a window, or buy a cheap USB ring light to brighten your face.
 And don't be a shadow puppet.
 Make sure your background is less well lit than your face.
-You're not a whistle blower on 60 minutes.

 <p align="center">
   <img width="45%" height="45%" src="/wp-content/uploads/2020/03/shadow jazz.jpg" alt="Backlit image of a Cat" title="Shadow Cat">